-A replacement permit may be obtained for a substitute vehicle when the original vehicle is sold or when the permit is lost or damaged.
-A charge of \$5 per permit will be made for the replacement permit.
-The \$5 charge may be waived if the original permit is returned.
+A replacement permit may be obtained when the permit is lost or damaged.
+A charge of \$20 per permit will be made for the replacement permit.
 In the event a permit is stolen, an affidavit of stolen permit must be completed in the Transportation and Parking Office, and a stolen permit report filed with the Campus Public Safety Office, before a replacement permit may be issued.
-No replacement fee will be charged for a stolen permit.